SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 Upon pull request creation, create a Jira ticket if no tickets are mentioned in the title.

-Depending on the content of the body, this action will create different types of Jira tickets:
+Depending on the content of the PR description, this action will create different types of Jira tickets:
 - A `Task` with no parent if there is no ticket mentioned

 ## Inputs